saiee-g/Playing-with-pygame/README.md

 # audioVisualizer
 Takes audio input and displays output as a sine wave.
 Using pygame and pyaudio.
+The wave changes color depending on the amplitude or loudness of the audio points.